alisonmyers/canvas-user-analytics/README.md

 ![alt text](img/vscode-open-folder.png)

-*Alternate: you can clone the github repo to keep the project in sync.*
+*Alternate: you can clone the github repo to keep the project in sync.
+This requires a github account and a few additional setup steps.*

 ## Environment Setup
 In terminal - enter the following commands: